saleel/blog/content/blog/email-wallet/index.md

 Email Wallet is build on top of [ZK Email](https://github.com/zkemail/zk-email-verify).
 ZK Email use ZK Snarks to prove possession of an email and can selectively disclosing information contained in the email.

 ***Credits**: ZK Email was originally created by Aayush, Sora, and Sampriti.
 Email Wallet was introduced (and many of the spec below was created) by Sora.
-Myself, Sora, Aayush, Rasul, Wataru, Elo, Tyler worked on the development of Email Wallet with the support of [PSE](https://pse.dev/).
+Myself, Sora, Aayush, Rasul, Wataru, Elo, Tyler worked on the development of Email Wallet.
 Please check [Zk Email Org](https://github.com/zkemail) for more details.*

 ### ZK Email